Galbe-droid/New-Arena-/README.md

 New Arena is a project of game Design using c#, this project is a Text RPG combat arena where the player fights many monsters day and night, get better equipament, skills and armor and try to survive as long as it possible

+11/11/2023 - Project fully completed, it was a amazing and sometimes frustanting experience but now a i feel i'm a better developer and programmer since i learn a lot though this project.

 Working:
   1. Main Menu
   2. Character Creation